-■ PERSONAL WORK:
+PERSONAL WORK:

 It's 20% of the final mark and consists in the preparation of reports.
-The student must present a report corresponding to each practical session, that must be written in electronic format using the appropriate office tools with deadline according to a preestablished calendar.
+The student must present a report corresponding to each practical session, that must be written in electronic format using the appropriate office tools with deadline according to a pre-established calendar.
 The presentation of the report after the deadline of without the established format will result in a penalty with a reduction of the qualification of the practical session.
-Failure to present such report will be equivalent to an absence to the practical session, so will be marked as ZERO.
+Failure to present such report will be equivalent to an absence to the practical session, so the global mark of the practice will be ZERO.